Arisha004/PORTFOLIO_WEBSITE_ARISHA/README.md

 Contains all the styles and media queries to make the website responsive and visually appealing.

 ### JavaScript File (`script.js`):
 Manages the functionality, such as button clicks, and provides interactivity.
+Key features include:
+- **Toggle Navigation Menu**: The navigation menu can be toggled open or closed by clicking the toggle button.
+- **Project Sliders**: Each project card contains an interactive image slider that users can navigate using previous and next buttons.
+- **Smooth Scrolling**: Clicking on anchor links scrolls smoothly to the targeted section of the page.
+- **Dark Mode Toggle**: Users can switch between dark and light modes, with the preference saved in `localStorage` for future visits.

 ### JSON File (`data.json`):
 Stores data for different sections (e.g., project details, skills, etc.) in a structured format that can be dynamically loaded and displayed on the website.